A binary black hole metric approximation from inspiral to merger: Conclusions

 \end{itemize}

-Our analytical metric can be useful to explore regimes that are prohibitively expensive in numerical relativity such as small mass ratios and large separations.
+Our analytical metric can be useful to explore regimes that are prohibitively expensive in numerical relativity, such as small-mass ratios and large separations.
 The numerical implementation of the SKS is public and can be found in a public repository \citep{softcombi} with the PN solver and {\tt Mathematica} notebooks included.
-We are also planning to make public our implementation of the metric in the GR version of the {\tt Athena++} code as well as a module (thorn) for the {\tt EinsteinToolkit}.
-We appreciate it if readers could point out bugs or mistakes in the implementation if found.
+We are also planning to make public our implementation of the metric in the GR version of the {\tt Athena++} code as well as a module (thorn) for the {\tt EinsteinToolkit} (a preliminary version can be found in \footnote{\url{https://gitlab.com/combi.luciano/analyticalbbh}}).
+We welcome bug reports from the community.

 \acknowledgments